MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 ## Assess security in your IoT workload

-To assess your IoT workload through the lenses of the Well-Architected Framework Security pillar, complete the reliability questions for IoT workloads in the [Azure Well-Architected Review](/assessments/azure-architecture-review/).
+To assess your IoT workload through the lenses of the Well-Architected Framework Security pillar, complete the security questions for IoT workloads in the [Azure Well-Architected Review](/assessments/azure-architecture-review/).
 After the assessment identifies key security recommendations for your IoT solution, use the following content to help implement the recommendations.

 ## Design Principles